CowCatcherAI/CowCatcherAI/README.md

 | **Ctronic** | Main | `rtsp://admin:[PASS]@[IP]:554/11` |

 ### 🛠️ Usage Instructions
+We provide pre-filled config files in the main repo for easier integration between Cowcatcher and the AI-detector.

 1. **Replace Placeholders:**
    * `[IP]`: The local IP address of your camera (e.g., `192.168.178.50`).